davistr00/Fall_Independent_Study_Geo-located-Datasets/README.md

     - For each file the file will be downloaded, unzipped, read each row into the corresponding database table, then deletes the file from storage.
       ![image](https://github.com/davistr00/Fall_Independent_Study_Geo-located-Datasets/assets/125899195/5b925fcc-12b6-4578-97e7-3c276bd0693e)
     - Once the scripts completes you can refresh your pgAdmin4 portal or run \l from the command line terminal in the bin directory to view your table and data.
 Below is a look at the first 100 rows of the traffic table in pgAdmin4
       ![image](https://github.com/davistr00/Fall_Independent_Study_Geo-located-Datasets/assets/125899195/991a0c4f-7e4b-42bd-8731-5eb33649a49e)

     - The data tables should look similar to the sample CSV files when looking at the database.
     - * Some of the tables require a lot of storage to hold the database locally.
 The scripts may also take a while to complete depending on the size of the dataset you are collecting/updating.

+# Have questions or suggestions?
+  - Please reach out to me at tonidbusiness@gmail.com